Dr. William Shappley, MD | Urology in Memphis, TN | Healthline FindCare

 Dr. Shappley works at

-Dr. Shappley has seen patients for Urinary Stones, Urinary Tract Infection (UTI) and Bladder Infection, and more.
+Dr. Shappley has seen patients for Blood in Urine (Hematuria), Urinary Tract Infection (UTI) and Polyuria, and more.
 You can see other conditions treated by Dr. Shappley on their profile.
 Please call the provider’s office to confirm all visit reasons.

 Whether a person prefers to schedule an appointment online or over the phone with Dr. Shappley, there are benefits to both methods.
 A person calling to schedule an with Dr. Shappley appointment can ask questions about the practice, provider availability, conditions treated, procedures performed, and if their insurance carrier is accepted.
 While online scheduling is quicker, easier, allows one to view a wide range of appointment times, and may provide the ability to sync with a personal calendar.